When searching for short term and payday loans, you may often see the term “no credit check payday loans” come up. But what exactly does this mean?

 A soft credit check enables a broker to get an overview of your credit file, allowing them to make an educated guess on what your credit score is likely to be.
 They can then match you to the most suitable lender – i.e. the one/s whose lending criteria you meet.

 Credit providers have different criteria as to whom they will lend to.
 Some will have a minimum credit score cut off point, so typically only accept the custom of people with excellent credit scores.

-Others may specialise in providing credit for people with lower credit scores, so may be known as bad credit payday loan providers etc.
+Others may specialise in providing credit for people with lower than average credit scores, so may be known as bad credit payday loan providers etc.

 Experienced credit brokers will use their knowledge to match you to a lender who, if you decide to go ahead with the application, will then carry out a full credit check (which will show up on your credit file).

 This may typically be more preferable than applying directly to lots of lenders as each one may carry out a full credit search which will be recorded on your file.